bgoonz/Cheat-Sheets/src/pages/posts/css.md

       keyName: property
     - name: "og:description"
       value: >-
-        CSS is a language for designing your website, which you can use to add background, colors, and even transitions or other interactive elements.
+        Hiking The Grand Canyon, which you can use to add background, colors, and even transitions or other interactive elements.
 It will also help you create a lightweight and responsive website that is SEO-friendly.
       keyName: property
     - name: "og:image"
       value: images/8.jpg